ozdemirht/generative-ai/RAG0/Readme.md

 The objective is to deep dive all steps of Retrieval Augmented Generation (RAG) solution while considering the product lifecycle from inception to sunset.
-After we ship a solution to production and customers hire this solution for their jobs to be done, we should be aware of TCO (Total Cost Ownership) regardless of whether it is an internal/external facing product for internal/external and paying/non-paying customers.
+After we ship a solution to production and customers hire this solution for their jobs to be done, we should be aware of TCO (Total Cost of Ownership) regardless of whether it is an internal/external facing product for internal/external and paying/non-paying customers.

 | Generation without Augmentation                     | naive RAG                             |
 |-----------------------------------------------------|---------------------------------------|